The City Makers' Guild

-If we knew there was a better way to develop cities, for the betterment of all, why wouldn’t we do it?
+If we knew there was a different way to develop cities, for the betterment of all, why wouldn’t we do it?
 The world’s best cities have broken away from the standard development model and are boldly proposing a new way of city making.
-It’s time to take insight from those who’re leading the way - and we created a study tour that does just that as our inaugural City Makers’ Guild project.
+It’s time to take insight from those who’re leading the way - and we created a study tour that does just that.

 City Makers' study tours challenge existing models, propose new ideas and inspire change for our own cities.

-Learning from alternative development models that demonstrate sustainability, a sense of community and that establish a unique architectural identity for cities
+Learn from alternative development models that demonstrate sustainability, a sense of community and establish a unique architectural identity for cities

-Experiencing a rare behind-the-scenes glimpse into the workings some of Europe’s most significant alternative development projects
+Experience rare behind-the-scenes glimpses into the workings of some of Europe’s most significant alternative development projects

-Taking insight from direct engagement with Europe’s leading urbanists, developers, owners, architects, financiers and government officials on their successes, challenges and opportunities
+Take insight from Europe’s leading urbanists, developers, owners, architects and government officials on their successes, challenges and opportunities

-Absorbing the most progressive and disruptive international ideas across housing, community, social, cultural and public life
+Absorb the newest international ideas across housing, community, social, cultural and public life

-Growing collaborative networks and partnerships with other industry and academic professionals in the sector.
+Grow collaborative networks and partnerships with other industry and academic professionals working in your sector.

 HIGHLIGHTS FROM OUR PAST TOURS